Crash Bandicoot (character): Concept and creation

 Concept art of Willie the Wombat or Wuzzy Wombat, who would later become Crash Bandicoot.
 The tail was later removed due to the graphical limitations of the PlayStation.

 Epoch Ink artist Joe Pearson and American Exitus artist Charles Zembillas were hired and met with Naughty Dog weekly to design and develop Crash and the other characters of the game.
 Zembillas' initial sketches of Crash depicted him as a "squat, hunkered-down" character.
 After Pearson drew a version of Crash that was leaner, had a larger nose and wore a Zorro-like mask, Zembillas began drawing Crash as "a little more manic and insane".
 Naughty Dog decided early on that there would be no connection between a real animal and Crash's final design, which would instead be determined "51% by technical and visual necessity and 49% by inspiration".
 Gavin determined Crash's fur color by creating a list of popular characters and their colors, and then making a list of earthly background possibilities (such as forests, deserts, beaches, etc.).
 Colors that would not look good on the screen were strictly outlawed, such as red, which would bleed on older televisions.
 Orange was selected by process of elimination.
 Crash's head was made large and neckless to counter the low resolution of the screen and allow his facial expressions to be discernible.
 Jason Rubin noted the increased difficulty in turning Crash's head with this type of design.
 Small details such as the gloves, the spots on Crash's back and a light-colored chest were added to help the player determine what side of Crash was visible based on color.
 Crash was not given a tail or any flappy straps of clothing due to the PlayStation's inability to properly display such pixels without flickering.
 The length of Crash's pants was shortened to keep his ankles from flickering as they would with longer pants.
 Andy Gavin owns the original ink sketches of Crash by Charles Zembillas.
 Crash was originally written by Pearson as a speaking character who, as a result of his subjection to the Cortex Vortex, communicated in a series of bizarre non sequiturs derived from classic literature and pop culture.
-The team ultimately decided that Crash would be mute because they considered past voices for video game characters to be "lame, negative, and distract[ing] from identification with them".
+The team ultimately decided that Crash would be silent because they considered past voices for video game characters to be "lame, negative, and distract[ing] from identification with them".